Tirigan/CyberJournal/lesson_01_windows_event_logs.md

    ```

 ## Interview Questions
-1. *What is the difference between Windows Event ID 4624 and Event ID 4625?*
+1. *Difference between 4624 and 4625?*
-2. *If you see an Event ID 4624 with Logon Type 10, what does that indicate?*
+2. *What does a 4624 with Logon Type 10 tell you?*
-3. *What field in a 4625 event would you inspect to find the physical source of a brute-force attack?*
+3. *Which field on a 4625 points you to the attack's source?*
-4. *How does password spraying differ from a standard brute-force attack in Event Logs, and how would you adjust your detection thresholds?*
+4. *How is password spraying different from brute force in the logs, and how do your detection thresholds change?*
-5. *Why is Logon Type 3 common in lateral movement, and what services generate it?*
+5. *Why does lateral movement so often show up as Logon Type 3, and what services trigger it?*

 ## Next Topics
 - **Kerberos Authentication Flow (AS-REQ, TGS, TGT)** and how attacks like Kerberoasting work.